saippuakauppias/django-simple-open-graph/README.md

 Problem
 -------

-If you use many different objects and you need embed open-graph (e.g. facebook) layout for all pages in site.
+If you use many different objects and you need embed open-graph (e.g. og:fb for facebook) layout for all pages in site.

 Solution